China virus toll rises to nine as pandemic fears grow

 Taiwan on Tuesday confirmed its first case of the coronavirus, a woman returning to Taiwan from Wuhan.

 Taiwan joined Australia in warning citizens to avoid travel to Wuhan, and airports around the world have stepped up screening of travelers from China.

-“I want to call on our nationals please not to visit this region if not necessary,” Tsai wrote on her Facebook page.
 Tsai also ordered tour groups from Wuhan not to come to Taiwan for the time being.

 The Chinese-ruled gambling hub of Macau confirmed on Wednesday its first case of pneumonia linked to the newly identified coronavirus and tightened body-temperature screening measures in casinos and around the city.